Qilakitsoq: I/5 A woman of about 50 years

-This woman is, according to the results of a DNA analysis, not maternally related to any of the other mummies.
+According to the results of a DNA analysis, this woman is not maternally related to any of the other mummies.

 Grave II

 II/6 A woman of about 50 years

-This well-preserved mummy, who can be viewed in the museum, is likely the sister of II/8.
-Her tattoos differ conspicuously from those of other women.
+This well-preserved mummy, which can be viewed in the museum, is likely the sister of II/8.
+Her tattoos differ conspicuously from other women's.

 II/7 A woman of about 20 years

 This woman could have been the sister of I/4.
 She was the only adult woman who wasn't tattooed, which may indicate that she was unmarried.
 Food remains were found in her intestines, providing insight into her diet.
-As expected, there was a low proportion of plant-based nutrition; surprisingly, in addition to pollen, the remains of partially burned evergreen bark was found which was not native to this region.
-There was more rust in her lungs than in modern-day residents of large cities, which can primarily be attributed to the use of whale-oil lamps in their small dwellings.
+As expected, there was a low proportion of plant-based nutrition; surprisingly, in addition to pollen, the remains of partially-burned non-native evergreen bark was found.
+There was more rust in her lungs than in modern-day residents of large cities, which can primarily be attributed to the use of whale oil lamps in their small dwellings.
 The mummy is in relatively poor condition in comparison with her well-preserved clothing.
 Even though her internal organs were thoroughly examined, no evidence could be found that might indicate a cause of death.

 II/8 A woman of about 50 years

 This mummy is very poorly preserved.
 She could be the sister of II/6.
-The woman suffered from a malignant, end-stage tumor, which probably impaired her senses of hearing and sight, as well as a poorly healed broken shoulder.
+The woman suffered from an end-stage malignant tumor that probably impaired her senses of hearing and sight and she also had a poorly-healed broken shoulder.
 Her poor health could be a possible cause of death.
-As with all of the older women found, she was missing several teeth.
+As with the older women found, she was missing several teeth.
 Furthermore, all the older mummies showed clear signs of dental erosion, which might be explained by their tough diets as well as by stress caused by tanning and removing fur from leather (here, animal hides were removed by scraping with the teeth).
-Bad teeth were especially dangerous for Inuit peoples with regard to their diets, which were largely raw, meat-based, and difficult to chew.
+Bad teeth were especially dangerous for Inuit because their diets were essentially raw meat-based and difficult to chew.

 Clothing

-All mummies were fully clothed such that both the clothing and their usage could be comprehensively investigated.
+All mummies were fully clothed so clothing and their usage could be comprehensively investigated.
 The custom of burying people fully clothed derives from the concept that they may need this clothing for their journey to the land of the dead.
 A total of 78 articles of clothing were discovered.
-Of note were the Kamit (singular: Kamik), nearly waterproof boots stitched from sealskin, which were insulated from the cold using hay.
-Socks were generally worn under the Kamit.
-The mummies generally wore two layers of clothing: outer and inner (mostly short) pants, and both an outer and an inner anorak.
+Of note were the kamit, nearly waterproof boots stitched from sealskin, which were insulated from the cold using hay.
+Socks were generally worn under kamit.
+The mummies generally wore two layers of clothing: outer and inner (mostly short) trousers, and both an outer and an inner anorak.
 Mummy II/8 even wore three.
-The inner anoraks were largely made of bird feathers, whereby five different species of bird were used to make one anorak; the outer layers were made of sealskin.
+The inner anoraks were largely made of feathers; five different species of bird were used to make one anorak.
+Outer layers were sealskin.
 The use of different colors and their arrangement suggest conscious design for aesthetic purposes.